phstc/uploader_rails/README.md

 ###Why Node.js?

-I could do the Uploader using XmlHttpRequest or Flash, there are lot of cross-browser plugins for that, I also tried [file-uploader](https://github.com/valums/file-uploader), there is a [branch](https://github.com/phstc/uploader_rails/tree/valums-file-uploader) with this version.
-But in IE7+ the progress feedback didn't work.
-I also tried other plugins and I noticed the same problem.
-Only plugins entirely in Flash worked (usually have intrusive UI) then I decided to keep it in Node.js.
+I could do the Uploader using XmlHttpRequest or Flash, there are lot of cross-browser plugins for that, I also tested [file-uploader](https://github.com/valums/file-uploader), there is a [branch](https://github.com/phstc/uploader_rails/tree/valums-file-uploader) with this version, but only plugins entirely in Flash worked in all browsers then I decided to keep it in Node.js instead of browser based solutions.

 ###Server